-Work in the Philippines hospital is totally different to working in the UK.
+My role in the hospital in The Philippines was totally different to working in the UK.
 For the first week, I spent time in the X-ray Department, which has two X-ray rooms — one fluoroscopy and one CR/DR room — both located in the Emergency Department.
 While I’ve been here we’ve seen an average of 200 patients per day.

 The Fluoroscopy room is used for special procedures like barium swallows, colonograms, cystourethrograms, and IVPs to name but a few!
 The X-ray department provides 24/7 services to local people, mostly from low-income backgrounds.
 The majority of diagnostic services like X-ray and CT scans aren’t free, but still cost half of the price you would pay in a private hospital here.

 I’ve also been shown how to use an automatic processor in the dark room, which is now officially a piece of X-ray history.
 The automatic processor was used to reduce film processing time when compared to manual development.
 It’s amazing to know that it was still used as recently as a year ago.
 It really shows the difference in the speed of progress when compared to the developed world.